VEGAN LOADED NACHOS

 Soak dried beans overnight.
-Put beans in a pot, cover with water until covered.
+Put beans in a pot, and cover with water until covered.
 Put a lid on the pot and into the refrigerator

 Forgot to soak your beans?
-Put the beans in a pot, cover them with water, bring to a boil, then cover the pot and turn off the heat.
-Let the beans sit for at least 2 hours in the hot water, drain, and continue with recipe.
+Put the beans in a pot, cover them with water, bring them to a boil, then cover the pot and turn off the heat.
+Let the beans sit for at least 2 hours in the hot water, drain, and continue with the recipe.

 Step 2.
 Tiny Bubbles… The Art of Simmering

 When dinner time is rolling around, grab those beans from the fridge, drain them, and transfer them to another pot, then cover them in a few inches of water (the exact amount isn’t important).
 Bring them to a simmer, DO NOT BOIL (or the beans could fall apart).
 Salt the liquid very, very lightly.